Anyone can get a dry scalp, including your baby. But it can be difficult to determine the cause of your baby’s dry scalp as well as how to treat it.

 For dandruff and eczema, look for anti-dandruff shampoos containing pyrithione zinc or selenium sulfide.
 More stubborn patches related to cradle cap may require stronger anti-dandruff shampoos, such as those containing tar or salicylic acid.
 Your baby’s doctor or a pharmacist can tell you which shampoo is best.

-Use the medicated shampoo two to seven days per week until symptoms improve, or as directed on the packaging.
-It may take up to one month for symptoms to clear up.
+Use the medicated shampoo 2 to 7 days per week until symptoms improve, or as directed on the packaging.
+It may take up to 1 month for symptoms to clear up.

 Try mineral oil